|

 tragedy and disillusion made him become an exile from Gallifrey with his

-granddaughter.
-Then long years roaming the universe, struggles and fights,
+Then came the long years roaming the universe, the struggles and fights,

 triumphs and failures.
 She saw friends come into his life.
 She even saw